 You’ve heard it before, “If it ain’t broke, don’t fix it.”
 It’s a phrase that means if something is functioning properly, it’s best to leave it as is – don’t make any changes that could potentially break it.
 Bert Lance coined this phrase in the May 1977 issue of Nation’s Business magazine.

-How many times have you (or should I say we) taken this idiom as gospel?
+How often have you (or should I say we) taken this idiom as gospel?
 Frankly, it may have been the mode of action we followed in the past due to financial, time, resource or economic constraints.
 It would have made sense then to avoid fixing a “not yet a problem” a decade ago.
 But in today’s fast-changing digital world, if you don’t address these problems in a timely manner, it might restrict your business’s nimbleness and ability to change.

 Different Levels of Business Problems

-Now it is good to categorize these problems into three areas:
+It is good to categorize these problems into three areas:

 - The problem exists – You have a cracked foundation, and those cracks are visible.

-Technology Upgrade – The Visible Problem
+Digital Modernization – The Visible Problem

-Business Process Change – The Developing Problem
+Business Process Management – The Developing Problem

 I can think of other examples where we apply a temporary “band-aid” to situations or ignore them altogether to avoid investing resources.
-In my 18-years of experience across mid-sized to Fortune 500 companies, I have seen these exact situations play out and contribute to business failure or ineffective company adaptation to the quick pace of change that today’s digital transformation programs require.
+In my 18 years of experience across mid-sized to Fortune 500 companies, I have seen these exact situations play out and contribute to business failure or ineffective company adaptation to the quick pace of change that today’s digital transformation programs require.

 How Can You Resolve Your Potential Business Problems?